logfellow/logstash-logback-encoder/README.md

 Note that the value that is sent for `line_long` is a number even though in your pattern it is a quoted text.
 And the json_message field value is a json object, not a string.

+You can escape an operation by prefixing it with `\` if you don't want it to be interpreted.

 #### Omitting fields with empty values

 The pattern provider can be configured to omit fields with the following _empty_ values: